se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 Locking
 -------

-At the moment locking is not yet implemented in eZ Publish WebDAV.
-Locking will be added in a future release, based on the new object states feature of eZ Publish.
+At the moment locking is not yet implemented in Exponential WebDAV.
+Locking will be added in a future release, based on the new object states feature of Exponential.

 Better WebDAV client support